kyma-project/kyma/docs/asset-store/docs/08-01-gateway-mode-set-up.md

 ## Steps

 You can set Minio to the GCS Gateway mode both during and after Kyma installation.
-In both cases you need to create and configure a Google service account, apply a ConfigMap with an override onto a cluster or Minikube, and trigger the Kyma installation process.
+In both cases, you need to create and configure a Google service account, apply a ConfigMap with an override onto a cluster or Minikube, and trigger the Kyma installation process.

->**CAUTION:** Buckets created in Minio without using Bucket CR are neither recreated nor migrated while switching to the Minio Gateway mode.
+>**CAUTION:** Buckets created in Minio without using Bucket CRs are not recreated or migrated while switching to the Minio Gateway mode.

-### Google service accounts
+### Create a Google service account

 Create a Google service account that has a private key and the **Storage Admin** role permissions.
 Follow these steps: